EliotSlevin/YellowCard/README.md

 Add / Edit / Delete Medications, which have the following fields

 `genericName: string, brandName: string, purpose: string, extraInfo: string, timings:{w:number,b:number,l:number,d:number,s:number}`

+### Backend Connection.
+These two UI's will require a database, a way for clients to connect to that database, and an authentication system.
+I'm a fan of firebase, but I'm open to suggestions.